LeadsOnDemand/Symbee/README.md

 ### Phase 2.
 1. [ ] Web enable associate phone numbers in order to text with contacts.
 2. [ ] Setup webchat on www.itbr.com.
 Symbee to provide documentation.

+## General Questions
+1. Can an agent see there call history from the dialer?
+2. Can an agent vew call recordings form the dialer?
+3. Can we restrict an agent to see all calls, but only listen to their calls, with the exception of team leads and managers?